JingZhang617/cascaded_rgbd_sod/README.md

 Note that, due to being stochastic, the model can perform slightly different each time of training.
 Solutions to get deterministic models:
 1) instead of using the reparameterization trick as we used, you can simply follow the auto-encoder learning pipeline, and map features directly to the embedding space;--- to achieve this, you will need to remove the variance mapping function;
-2) or you can simply define variance as 0, leading to deterministic generatration of the latent code, which is practice easier to implement.
+2) or you can simply define variance as 0, leading to deterministic generatration of the latent code, which is in practice easier to implement.

 # Our Bib: